[LUM#17] High-tech therapies: treatments and entertainment

 In practical terms, patients need to equip themselves with a smartphone and headphones, as well as insoles fitted with motion sensors. " During the first minute of walking, the

-algorithmdetects step characteristics to parameterize the application and choose the corresponding song," explains Benoît Bardy.
+algorithmdetects the characteristics of the step to parameterize the application and choose the corresponding song," explains Benoît Bardy.
 The BeatMove software draws from a database of almost 600 tracks to find the one that matches the right cadence.
 As there's no question of upsetting the walker, he can choose from five musical genres: pop, rock, classical, variety and jazz.

 Halving the number of falls